SAP-samples/ui5-typescript-walkthrough/steps/26/README.md

 <sup>*The list of invoices is now served by the Mock Server*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 26](https://sap-samples.github.io/ui5-typescript-walkthrough/step-26/test/mockServer-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 26](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-26.zip).

+***

 ### Coding

 The folder structure of our app project is clearly separating test and productive files after this step.
 The new `test` folder now contains a new HTML page `mockServer.html` which will launch our application in test mode without calling the real service.